-Davis Polk is one of the original ‘white shoe’ US firms, a grouping that is broadly analogous to the UK’s magic circle.
-The phrase derives from a type of shoe that used to be popular at Ivy league universities in the 1950s.
-Founded in New York City in 1849, the firm quickly gained some rising star clients including John Pierpont Morgan.
+Davis Polk & Wardwell is one of the original ‘white shoe’ US firms, a grouping that is broadly analogous to the UK’s Magic Circle.
+The phrase derives from a type of shoe that used to be popular at Ivy League universities in the 1950s.
+Founded in New York City in 1849, the firm quickly gained some rising star clients, including John Pierpont Morgan.
 Morgan’s businesses became JP Morgan Chase and Morgan Stanley, which to this day remain clients of the firm.
 Today, Davis Polk is best known for its high-end capital market, M&A and financial regulations teams.

 Unsurprisingly, training at the firm’s London office focuses on the corporate and credit practices.
-Trainees also have a chance to send time in a more specialised seat such as tax, financial regulation or antitrust.
-Information from the Legal Cheek 2018-2019 Trainee and Junior Lawyer Survey suggest that the training is less structured than in other firms.
-This is in line with the broader US firm culture where junior lawyers are expected to learn on the job rather than being coddled.
+Trainees also have a chance to spend time in a more specialised seat such as tax, financial regulation or antitrust.
+Information from the Legal Cheek Trainee and Junior Lawyer Survey suggests that the training is less structured than in other firms.
+This is in line with the broader US firm culture where junior lawyers are expected to “learn on the job” rather than being coddled.
 According to the trainees, this is no bad thing: “Time spent doing actual classroom style formal training is lower than at other firms, but at this stage in my career on the job training is much more beneficial and the notable exposure to more senior lawyers adds further value to this”, one spy explains.

-The small trainee intake suggests a close-knit group of trainees and junior lawyers.
-But the lack of a wider group of peers can result in quite a serious atmosphere.
+However, the lack of a wider group of peers can result in quite a serious atmosphere.
 While supportive of each other, Davis Polk’s young are quite focused on their own work.
 This goes in hand with US law firm culture where expectations of trainees are in line with those for other junior lawyers.
 But again, this treatment is regarded as no bad thing in the eyes of the trainees because it means that they receive “regular interaction” with partners and counsel who are described as being “very supportive and always willing to answer questions”.
 Another bonus noted by the insiders is that “there is no feeling of hierarchy on transactions”.

 You’ll work hard at Davis Polk.
 Those partner profits don’t come from nowhere!
 Busy days get even busier once the New York office gets going around 4pm UK time.
 “You do not make plans for a weekday”, says one insider.
 However, another more buoyant rookie says that “there are notable peaks and troughs, although this is not atypical for transactional work.
 The good thing is that when there is a trough you are encouraged to enjoy the rest”.